present Perfect Tense in German Grammar

 Introduction

 The present perfect is a past tense.
 It is used for actions completed in the recent past.
-In spoken German, the Present Perfect Tense is often used instead of the Past Tense.
+In spoken German, the present perfect tense is often used instead of the imperfect.
 We can translate the perfect with the English simple past tense.

 Usage